hoffmangroup/newmap/docs/source/commands.rst

 -------
 - `initial-search-length`: The initial k-mer length to search for unique sequences.
-  Only valid when the set of lengths of k-mer lengths is a continuous range with the ``kmer-lengths`` option (which is a pair of values separated by a colon).
+  Only valid when the set of lengths of k-mer lengths is a continuous range with the ``kmer-lengths`` postional argument (which is a pair of values separated by a colon).
 Useful to use when the majority of largest minimum unique lengths are likely to be much smaller the maximum search length from your specified range.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
 Useful for controlling memory requirements.
 Default is 1000000.